markmoxon/elite-source-code-bbc-master/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-master-sng47.ssd` in the `5-compiled-game-discs` folder that contains the SNG47 release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-master-sng47.ssd` in the `5-compiled-game-discs` folder that contains the SNG47 variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux